cerealicious/CSP450-PodC/Templates/6300-2530_Switch_Commands.md

 # Scenario A: Aruba 6300 Core + Aruba 2530/2540 Access Switch Setup
-**Architecture Note:** This file contains the complete deployment scripts for Scenario A. Use the horizontal divider below to separate your script from your partner's script.

 ---

 ## PART 1: ARUBA 6300 CORE SWITCH CONFIGURATION